titango/todo-ea-assessment-fe/README.md

 [![License](https://img.shields.io/badge/license-MIT-blue.svg)](LICENSE)

-A todo app which was provided by EA in assessment test.
+A todo app on frontend which was provided by EA in assessment test.

 Netlify working app: https://lighthearted-quokka-e866ac.netlify.app/